HausDAO/Grant-Seekers/README.md

 title: DAOhaus Grant Seekers
 permalink: /
 ---
+# DAOhaus Grant Seekers
+## How to contribute to this repo:

 This repo is to track, research and prepare grants to support DAOhaus as a public good.